 Green Tech to Improve Public Health and Safety

-Technologies Benefit Sustainable Smart Cities |
+IoT Technologies Benefit Sustainable Smart Cities

-by Jane Marsh |
+By Jane Marsh

-As the conversation around greenhouse gas emissions and climate change intensifies, cities are implementing green initiatives to make life easier and healthier for the planet and citizens.
+10 Iot And Sustainability Technologies For Smart CitiesAs the conversation around greenhouse gas emissions and climate change intensifies, cities are implementing green initiatives to make life easier and healthier for the planet and citizens.

-Innovative communications and Internet of Things (IoT) technologies have pioneered the shift towards "smart cities" and a supportive digital landscape that promotes sustainability, optimal well-being, and public safety.
+Innovative communications and Internet of Things (IoT) technologies have pioneered the shift towards "smart cities", and a supportive digital landscape that promotes sustainability, optimal well-being, and public safety.

-In essence, a smart city is a metropolitan area that utilizes information technology to improve quality of life and urban operations on a social, economic, and cultural basis.
+In essence, a smart city is a metropolitan area that utilizes information technology to improve the quality of life and urban operations on a social, economic, and cultural basis.

 In the workplace, these eco-friendly cities worldwide are even improving occupational welfare.

-Here are ten ways sustainability and new IoT technology prove invaluable for worker safety, as well as public health and safety in general>>>
+Here are 10+ ways sustainability and new IoT technology prove invaluable for worker safety, as well as for public health in general>>>

 Boosts Employee Retention